Mykol71/posos/msposapp/README.md

 - Allow for ease to add other Teleflora POS Linux applications.

-- Teleflora Managed Services Linux Cloud Backup Service (To be upgraded from by the end of this process).
+- Teleflora Managed Services Linux Cloud Backup Service.

 - Minimal to no maintenance added to what is already done for the instance itself.